frederic-perez/AmE-dictionary/data/idioms.md

 __come out__
 __come to a close__ _The fifty-year reign of incessant warring was coming to a close._
 __come to a stop__ To stop, cease, or conclude. _Every driver came to a stop as the police car, with its flashing lights and siren, sped by._ _Our research came to a stop after a sudden reduction in funding._
-__come to fruition__ To successfully be brought into existence or to completion.
+__come to fruition__ :two: To successfully be brought into existence or to completion.
 __come to grips with (someone or something)__
 __come to grips__
 __come to terms with (someone or something)__ :seven::hammer: